huntmk/SchoolWork/Master Year 1/README.txt

 Database Systems
   My Database Systems project assignment description is in the "Design Document - The Internet Airline" document with my source files in the Submission zip file

+Object Oriented Design
+  Project description is in README.

+Programming Languages and Compilers
+  Homeworks 1 - 5 (more detail in folder)